KeighanG/Research_Templates/README.md

 # Singlet_Oxygen
 This repository contains the scripts required to analyze singlet oxygen experimental data using a chemical probe of furfuryl alcohol and a reference sensitizer of perinapthenone.

-You will need to run these scripts on a system compatable with Jupyter notebooks.
+You will need to run these scripts on a system compatable with Jupyter notebooks (ipynb file extension).
 I recommend the UBC Syzygy server (https://ubc.syzygy.ca/) where every student (and I assume staff) can sign in using their CWL.

 Contained are two files, one to determine quantum yield (from HPLC data and absorbances) and one to visually analyze UV-Vis data (more files to come).